 Between 2009 and 2015, he received several fellowships to conduct research on modern architecture in Germany, specifically on social housing and the work of Bruno Taut and Hans Scharoun in Berlin, and Ernst May in Frankfurt.

 Among his major publications are several articles in international journals, as well as a co-edited survey titled A Critical History of Contemporary Architecture, published by Ashgate in 2014.
 He also published two volumes on architecture and urbanism, in Arabic, in 2014.

 Dr. Haddad served on several national and international juries, among which the international jury for the Sheikh Zayed Museum in Abu Dhabi (2007), the BLC Bank in Beirut (2010), and the ArchMarathon in Milan (2016).
-He has been appointed recently to chair the jury of the Arab Architects Awards, which will be held in Beirut in October 2018.
-Haddad participated in several regional and local competitions, and remains engaged in architectural practice, in parallel with his academic obligations.
+In addition, Haddad chaired the jury of the first Arab Architects Awards, held in Beirut in October 2018, as well as the committee for the selection of the curator for the Lebanese Pavilion at the Venice Biennale 2020.
+He also participated in several regional and local competitions, and remains engaged in architectural practice, in parallel with his academic obligations.

 Elie Haddad is part of the Experts Committee of the BAM’s Annual Ranking of International Master’s of Architecture 2020.
 We invite you to learn more about his professional work by visiting the following links.